nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Complete Task Feature

+The complete task feature allows the user to label a task as completed when they have accomplished it.
+The entry of the task in the GUI will show the green label **COMPLETED** when the task is done, or red label **NOT COMPLETED** if otherwise.

+This feature is facilitated by the following classes:

+  * `Status`:
+    * `Enum` to store the status of the task
+    * It stores 2 values i.e. `COMPLETED` and `NOT_COMPLETED`

+  * `CompleteTaskCommand`:
+    * It implements `CompleteTaskCommand#execute()` to mark a `Task` as `COMPLETED`

+Given below is an example usage scenario and how the mechanism for editing a `Task` behaves at each step:

+Step 1. `LogicManager` receives the user input `completetask 1` from `Ui`

+Step 2. `LogicManager` calls `TodoListParser#parseCommand()` to create an `CompleteTaskParser`

+Step 3.
+Additionally, `TodoListParser` will call the `CompleteTaskParser#parse()` method to parse the command arguments

+Step 4.
+This creates an `CompleteTaskCommand` and `CompleteTaskCommand#execute()` will be invoked by `LogicManager` to set the task status as `COMPLETED`

+Step 5.
+The `Model#setTask()` operation exposed in the `Model` interface is invoked to replace the target `Task` with the same `Task` but the status is set to `COMPLETED`

+Step 6.
+A `CommandResult` from the command execution is returned to `LogicManager`

+The sequence diagram for this feature should be similar with figure

 #### Reset Task Feature

+The reset task feature does the opposite of what the complete task feature does.
+It labels the task as `NOT COMPLETED` instead.
+This feature is added to avoid the need to use the edit task to edit the status.

+This feature is facilitated by the following classes:

+  * `Status`:
+    * `Enum` to store the status of the task
+    * It stores 2 values i.e. `COMPLETED` and `NOT_COMPLETED`

+  * `ResetTaskCommand`:
+    * It implements `ResetTaskCommand#execute()` to mark a `Task` as `NOT COMPLETED`

+Given below is an example usage scenario and how the mechanism for editing a `Task` behaves at each step:

+Step 1. `LogicManager` receives the user input `completetask 1` from `Ui`

+Step 2. `LogicManager` calls `TodoListParser#parseCommand()` to create an `ResetTaskParser`

+Step 3.
+Additionally, `TodoListParser` will call the `ResetTaskParser#parse()` method to parse the command arguments

+Step 4.
+This creates an `ResetTaskCommand` and `ResetTaskCommand#execute()` will be invoked by `LogicManager` to set the task status as `COMPLETED`

+Step 5.
+The `Model#setTask()` operation exposed in the `Model` interface is invoked to replace the target `Task` with the same `Task` but the status is set to `COMPLETED`

+Step 6.
+A `CommandResult` from the command execution is returned to `LogicManager`

+The sequence diagram for this feature should be similar with figure

 #### Clear Tasks Feature

+The clear tasks feature just simply clear the whole existing `TodoList`.
+This command can be undone by the `undo` command.

+Given below is an example usage scenario and how the mechanism for celaring the tasks behaves at each step:

+Step 1. `LogicManager` receives the user input `cleartask`

+Step 2. `LogicManager` calls `TodoListParser#parseCommand()` to create a `ClearTaskCommand`

+Step 3.
+This creates an `ClearTaskCommand` and `ClearTaskCommand#execute()` will be invoked by `LogicManager` to empty the list

+Step 4.
+A `CommandResult` from the command execution is returned to `LogicManager`

+The sequence diagram for this feature should be similar with figure

+Take note that there is no additional parser created for the clear tasks feature i.e. `ClearTaskParser` is not created.
+In this case, The parsing will be handled by the `TodoListParser#singleWordCommandsChecker()` instead.
+This method also checks if the user included anything after the command word and throws the `ParseException`.

 ### 3.4 Event list management feature

 ### Scheduler feature